neclimdul/marketo-rest/docs/Asset/Api/SegmentsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$status = "status_example"; // string | Status filter for draft or approved versions
+$status = 'status_example'; // string | Status filter for draft or approved versions

 try {
     $result = $apiInstance->getSegmentationUsingGET($status);